- Human Resource Manager

 Administrative services managers: An organisation or a company needs an individual who can plan, direct as well as coordinate supportive services of an organisation.
 An administrative services manager takes care of it.
 Their specific job function may vary from company to company but they are mainly responsible for maintaining as well as supervising activities like recordkeeping or distribution of mails and several such activities.

 Compensation and benefits managers: The pay structure of an organisation is managed by a compensation and benefits manager.
 Their job is to plan, develop as well as oversee programmes in order to pay the employees of an organisation.
-A compensation and benefits manager takes care of several employee benefit programmes like the leave policies of the company, insurance policies, health policies, festival bonus, and several other benefit programmes.
+A compensation and benefits manager takes care of several employee benefit programmes like the leave policies of the company, insurance policies, health policies, festival bonuses, and several other benefit programmes.

 Job analysis specialists: A company may recruit a specialist who can perform tasks in all three areas, that is, compensation, benefits as well as job analysis of the employees.
-These specialists take care of the employee’s pay structure, the various benefit programmes along with the employees’ job analysis in order to make recommendations.
+These specialists take care of the employee’s pay structure, the various benefit programmes along the employees’ job analysis in order to make recommendations.

 Top executives: The top executives in the human resource department of a company devise strategies and policies to make sure that an organisation meets its aims and goals.
 They are responsible for planning, directing, and coordinating the operational activities of companies and organisations.